 - Cinnamon- I used Saigon cinnamon, as it has a very pronounced cinnamon flavor.

-- Granulated sweetener of choice- You can use any kind of sugar; white sugar, brown sugar or even coconut sugar.
-To keep it sugar-free, I used monk fruit sweetener in one trial recipe.
+- Granulated sweetener of choice- You can use any kind of sugar; white sugar, brown sugar, or even coconut sugar.
+To keep it sugar-free, I used brown sugar substitute in one trial recipe.
 You will use the sweetener in the dough AND the filling.

 - Coconut oil- To lightly brush the dough before adding the cinnamon/sugar mixture.

 - Confectioners sugar– Either sugar-free confectioner’s sugar or standard confectioners sugar works.
 In some countries, they call this icing sugar.